Adam Grant: Business

 Grant is the host of the WorkLife and ReThinking podcasts.

 In 2017 Grant co-founded (along with University of Michigan professor Wayne Baker and entrepreneur Cheryl Baker) Give and Take, Inc., a company that makes a software called Givitas, a web-based SaaS platform designed to help organizations implement the principles from his book Give and Take.

 Grant serves on the board of Lean In and chairs the Creative Advisory board of EXILE Content.

 Personal life

-While in graduate school, Grant married his wife Allison; the couple have two daughters and a son.
+While in graduate school, Grant married Allison; the couple have two daughters and a son.